-The College of Technology also offers the Ph.D. in Technology to advance the practice of professionals in technology.
+The Purdue Polytechnic Institute also offers the Ph.D. in Technology to advance the practice of professionals in technology.
 This program requires a minimum of 90 credit hours (60 of which is beyond the master's degree) and some residency.
 It is not available by distance delivery.
 Full-time in this context includes those students with teaching or research assistantships.
 Pursuant to the doctoral student's faculty committee, the program may be extensively tailored to the specific needs of the candidate.
-Contact the Graduate Office for additional information at: http://www.tech.purdue.edu/Graduate/phd/.
+Contact the Graduate Office for additional information at:

+https://polytechnic.purdue.edu/degrees/phd-technology.